-Cleaning marker and crayon off of most surfaces is relatively easy compared to other stains, but unfortunately the same can’t be said when it’s on your windows.
+Cleaning marker and crayon off of most surfaces are relatively easy compared to other stains, but unfortunately the same can’t be said when it’s on your windows.
 Because of the waxy residue in crayons and the moisture in markers, the material usually smears around windows instead of easily wiping away.

 However, there are a few tricks to use when cleaning these products off your windows.

-Crayons are made paraffin wax and color pigment, and because wax is pliable even as a solid, it can be used to write on a variety of surfaces; luckily, glass is a smooth surface.
+Crayons are made of paraffin wax and color pigment, and because the wax is pliable even as a solid, it can be used to write on a variety of surfaces; luckily, glass is a smooth surface.
 As a result, a crayon stain doesn’t permeate deep into the glass.

 There are two parts to removing a crayon stain from windows: the hardened blob and the oily residue.
 It’s possible to scrape large globs of wax off the glass, but it should be done with care so that you don’t scratch the glass, meaning you should avoid using hard or sharp objects, such as a knife.
 While scraping the crayon off, use short, controlled movements so that the scraper doesn’t accidentally leave a mark on the window trim.
-Finally, gently sweep up under the window afterwards so the shavings don’t cause a further mess.
+Finally, gently sweep up under the window afterward so the shavings don’t cause a further mess.